UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 |---|---|---|

-| Data approach | Connects to existing databases | Self-contained database |
+| Data approach | Bring an SQL database OR AI-generate a schema | Self-contained spreadsheet-database |

-| SQL support | Native (SQL Server, PostgreSQL, MySQL, Oracle) | No SQL |
+| SQL support | Native (SQL Server, PostgreSQL, MySQL, Oracle) + AI-generated schemas | No SQL |

 | Dashboards | Yes (full chart suite) | Limited (Airtable Interface Designer) |